ianmiell/shutit/README.md

            pause        - Length of time to pause after logging (default: 0) prefix       - Whether to output logging prefix (LOG: <time>) (default: True) force_stdout - If we are not in debug, put this in stdout anyway (default: False)

+       login(self, user='root', command='su -', child=None, password=None)
+           Logs the user in with the passed-in password and command.
+           Tracks the login.
+If used, used logout to log out again.
+           Assumes you are root when logging in, so no password required.
+           If not, override the default command for multi-level logins.
+           If passwords are required, see setup_prompt() and revert_prompt()

+           user     - User to login with
+           command  - Command to login with
+           child    - See send()

+       logout(self, child=None)
+           Logs the user out.
+Assumes that login has been called.
+           If login has never been called, throw an error.

+           - child              - See send()

+       ls(self, directory)
+           Helper proc to list files in a directory

+           Returns list of files.

+           directory - directory to list

+       mount_tmp(self)
+           mount a temporary file system as a workaround for the AUFS /tmp issues not necessary if running devicemapper

        module_method_end(self)
            Gets called automatically by the metaclass decorator in